marcouderzo/QVisualizer/README.md

 ### Requirements
 - Qt 5.13.0 or later

+### How To Compile
+- Open Terminal
+- Navigate to Folder
+- Type `qmake QVisualizer.pro` and press Enter
+- Type `make` and press Enter

 ### Building in Windows
 You might need to add to the .pro file the following line of code ` LIBS     += -lopengl32 -lglu32`.